 Inside the zoo is also one of Malaysia’s oldest public aquariums, along with a kid-friendly exhibit called Children’s World.
 Here, your youngsters will enjoy getting up close with rabbits, ducks, chickens, parrots and guinea pigs.

-And ensure to glimpse the newest additions, two pandas from Sichuan, China, and catch an exciting animal show.
+Be sure to glimpse the newest additions, two pandas from Sichuan, China, and catch an exciting animal show.

 Address: Jalan Taman Zooview, Taman Zooview, 68000 Ampang, Selangor